National Trails Day 2022

 There are places to stop and take a look at the water, plants, trees etc. This hike is wheelchair and stroller accessible and is designed for children who are active and inquisitive.
 Children must be accompanied by an adult.
 Put on your tennis shoes (no sandals please) and come join the fun!

-FPBJ Native Women Hike
+FPBJ Hike

 Length: 3 miles